Fiserv/global-currency-solutions/docs/supporeted countries  and currencies.md

 Note:

-<p>¹ List of supported currencies for DCC is for Fiserv North America acquiring; list of supported currencies may vary based on where the bank partner or merchant is headquartered.
-Please contact your sales representative to get more information.
+<p>¹ List of supported Countries and Currencies and support for 3-minor unit currencies will vary based on your implementation – please contact your sales representative for more information.

 <p>² Amex processing with Multi-Currency Pricing (MCP) requires additional setup by the merchant through International Amex.
 For AMEX support, please visit this <b><i> <a href="https://www.americanexpress.com/content/dam/amex/us/merchant/pdf/Global_MCCY_Currency_List_dec2018.pdf">page</a></i></b>.

-<p>³ U.S. Dollar (USD) is not eligible for DCC conversion for U.S. merchants.
-For purposes of DCC eligibility in the U.S., USD can be interpreted as NO.
+<p>³ AMD and PAB will vary based on your implementation.